 July 2009 Book Club: My Life in France by Julia Child (view post)

 A couple months ago we had a blogger event featuring foods from Julia Child’s Mastering the Art of French Cooking.
-I read Julie & Julia just prior to the event, but have also been wanting to read this book, a memoir of Julia Child’s experiences as a new wife in a new country.
+I read Julie and Julia just prior to the event, but have also been wanting to read this book, a memoir of Julia Child’s experiences as a new wife in a new country.
 The book takes place in the years following WWII, from 1948-1954.
 This book covers two of my major interests, cooking and France, so I’m really looking forward to it.

 related posts: